Guidelines and Procedures

-Step 6: Approving purchase and installation an Indiana State Historical Marker
+Step 5: Ordering and Installation of an Indiana State Historical Marker

-IHB will recommend the purchase and installation of a marker to the Indiana Library and Historical Board as part of the final approval process.
-IHB recommendations to the Indiana Library and Historical Board shall be based upon the research, sources, and interpretation of the topic provided by IHB, working with its advisers and the applicant.
+IHB will recommend the purchase and installation of a marker to the Indiana Library and Historical Board (ILHB) as part of the final approval process.
+IHB recommendations to ILHB shall be based upon the research, sources, and interpretation of the topic provided by IHB, working with its advisers and the applicant.

 The following items must be received by IHB before an approved marker can be ordered.
 Failure to provide items by the stated deadline as requested by IHB will result in delays in ordering and receiving the finished marker.